playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 }

-/// Move any SnakeSegments on each tick, according to its
+/// Move any Snake on each tick, according to its
 /// SnakeMovement value
 fn system_move_snake(
-	mut movement_query: Query<(&mut SnakeSegments, &SnakeMovement, Has<Speed>)>,
+	// query for all entities with the `Snake` and `SnakeMovement` components,
-) {
+	// and check whether they have a `Speed` component mut movement_query: Query<(&mut Snake, &SnakeMovement, Has<Speed>)>, ) {
 	for (mut segments, movement, has_speed) in movement_query.iter_mut() {
 		// - move the tail of the snake to "head.position + movement.direction"